Effectively Immediately we are not accepting

 - Have an intuitive spirit in order to perform their duties independently when Handler is facing a crisis

-- Show no signs of aggressive toward those they may come in contact with
+- Show no signs of aggression toward those they may come in contact with

 Each Assistance Service Canine (ASC) is trained to a standard and additional training is customized for each WA Team (specific Handler and ASC).
 Guardian Angels for Soldier’s Pet via the Warriors’ Angels program is committed to working together with the assigned Trainer and each WA Team as they learn to work as a team to increase physical, emotional, and social self-sufficiency.